Apple, pink grapefruit, strawberry and ginger drink: good for what ails you

 1 pink grapefruit, peeled, sectioned and seeds removed

-1 inch piece of ginger, juiced
+1 inch piece of ginger, juiced or blended

 Pour into pretty glasses and garnish with peppermint.